Pink Privacy

-Pink Privacy is a 173-page collection of poems by American artist Jessica Yatrofsky published in 2017 by Conveyor Arts with original artwork by Alphachanneling.
+Pink Privacy is a 173-page collection of poems by American artist Jessica Yatrofsky published in 2017 by Conveyor Arts.
 The book consists of around 200 short poems.

 Background

 Pink Privacy was the debut collection of poems published by Yatrofsky.
 In Yatrofsky's Pink Privacy, sexual desire and sick burns form language simultaneously comedic, sad, and ferociously sensual.
 Yatrofsky's poems draw from high-minded art school theory to schoolyard taunts.
 The lesson of Pink Privacy is pity to those who have fucked its author.